-Why is it so tough to find CEOs on Twitter?
-This question popped to mind when a client recently asked our Strategic Objectives Toronto PR team to provide a list of Canadian CEOs on Twitter.
-It didn’t take long to discover there are very few Canadian CEOs, nevermind CEOs anywhere in the world, who tweet.
+Why is it so difficult to find CEOs on Twitter?
+This question first sprang to mind several years ago when a client asked our Strategic Objectives team to provide a list of Canadian CEOs on Twitter.
+It didn’t take long to discover there were very few Canadian CEOs, nevermind CEOs anywhere in the world, who tweet.

-Sure there are a few high profile international showmen, like Sir Richard Branson @richardbranson, a CEO who’s the living embodiment of his Virgin brand; numerous techies, including @dickC CEO of Twitter; a slew of marketing pros; and Canada’s own Paul Alofs, @alofs, who’s actively promoting his excellent new book Passion Capital.
+Sure there were a few high profile international showmen, like Sir Richard Branson @richardbranson, a CEO who’s the living embodiment of his Virgin brand; numerous techies; a slew of marketing pros; and Canada’s Kevin O’Leary, @KevinOLearytv, who is currently running for the leadership of the Conservative Party of Canada.

 But the fact remains, CEOs on Twitter are few and far between; and, there is NO definitive list of Social CEOs.
 We know, we looked!

-Listaholics that we are, our Strategic Objectives team immediately set out to develop a comprehensive list of Social CEOs, and to discover who, when, where, why and how they’re tweeting, and what’s on their minds.
+Listaholics that we are, our Strategic Objectives team set out to develop a comprehensive list of Social CEOs, and to discover who, when, where, why and what they’re tweeting.
+We’ve been list-building ever since.

-Our initial research found that 70 per cent of corporate CEOs have absolutely no presence on any online platform; and that only four per cent of Fortune 500 CEOs have Twitter accounts, according to a recent study by Domo.
+Our initial research found that 70 per cent of corporate CEOs have absolutely no presence on any online platform; and that only four per cent of Fortune 500 CEOs have Twitter accounts, according to this study by Domo.
 This prompted us to ask several important questions:

 - Why are there so few CEOs on Twitter?